 Do you have trouble with your thigh coming out of its socket?

-If you have trouble with your thigh bone coming out of the hip socket once action you can try is "sucking" your hip bone into the hip socket.
+If you have trouble with your thigh bone coming out of the hip socket, one action you can try is "sucking" your hip bone into the hip socket.

-Depending on the posture that you are doing, you may find it helpful to either externally or internally rotate the thigh a little.find a positions that allows you to suck you thigh bone into your hip socket.
+Depending on the posture that you are doing, you may find it helpful to either externally or internally rotate the thigh a little.
+Find a positions that allows you to comfortably suck you thigh bone into your hip socket.

-Why Should you square your hips in hanumanasana?
+Why Should you square your hips in hanumanasana (the splits)?

 Generally in hanumanasana it is very easy to let the back leg turn outwards so that the knee points out.
 It is also very easy to let the pelvis turn towards the back leg hip.